tiangolo/uwsgi-nginx-flask-docker/README.md

 Then, when the browser asked for a file in, for example, http://example.com/static/index.html, Nginx would answer directly using a file in the path `/app/custom_static/index.html`.

-**Note**: you would also have to configure Flask to use that as its `static`directory.
+**Note**: you would also have to configure Flask to use that as its `static` directory.

 ---

-As another example, if you needed to put your application code in a different directory, you could configure Nginx to serve those static files in that different directory.
+As another example, if you needed to put your application code in a different directory, you could configure Nginx to serve those static files from that different directory.

-If you needed to have your static files in `/application/static` you could add this to your `Dockerfile`:
+If you needed to have your static files in `/application/static/` you could add this to your `Dockerfile`:

 ```Dockerfile
 ENV STATIC_PATH /application/static